Compact Speech Translation Models via Discrete Speech Units Pretraining: Experiments

 \textbf{Scratch} is a ST model trained on the paired speech-translation data without pretraining.

 \textbf{ASR Pretraining} refers to a ST model whose encoder is initialized by a speech recognition task with CTC regularisation on the transcripts.

 \textbf{DSU-to-Trl} follows the Transformer used in text translation.
-We use 6-6 layers in the encoder-decoder which the dimension of embedding and FFN is 256 and 2,048 respectively.
-Despite its smaller model size, its inference requires storing and calling both HuBERT and K-Means models.
+We use $6$-$6$ layers in the encoder-decoder which the dimension of embedding and FFN is $256$ and $2,048$ respectively.
+In addition, we use "pre" layer-normalization \cite{nguyen-salazar-2019-transformers}.
+Despite its smaller model size, its inference requires the quantization modules.

 \textbf{Hu-Transformer} uses the entire HuBERT as the speech encoder initialization \cite{fang-feng-2023-back}.
-For comparison to our DSU-Adapter, its subsequent encoder-decoder also has 1-6 layers.
+For comparison to our DSU-Adapter, its subsequent encoder-decoder also has $1$-$6$ layers.

 \textbf{DSU-Adapter} is our proposed method.
-To better align the two pre-trained components, we also experiment with adding an extra encoder layer\footnote{All parameters are trainable in ST finetuning.} after the pre-trained encoder.
+To better align the two pre-trained components, we also experiment with adding an extra encoder layer as a simple adapter layer after the pre-trained encoder.
+Because of the small model size, all model parameters are trainable.
 Since its decoder is initialized by the DSU-to-Trl method, its decoder FFN dimension is $2,048$.

 \textbf{Enc-Init} is a ST model that has its encoder initialized by the Fbk-to-DSU encoder. \textbf{EncDec-Init} is a DSU-Adapter model without the adapter layer.